 Standard shipping is free-of-charge for all Brentwood Home customers.
 Additionally, those who order the Cedar in a King-size or larger will qualify for free White Glove delivery.
 The Cedar is backed by a 25-year warranty, which is among the longest mattress warranties available anywhere.

 Sleepers in all weight groups (light, average, heavy)

-Botanical Bliss models are constructed with comfort layers of organic New Zealand wool and natural Dunlop latex, as well as a cover made of organic cotton.
+Botanical Bliss models are constructed with comfort layers of organic wool and organic Dunlop latex, as well as a cover made of organic cotton.
 These materials sleep fairly cool for most, and also conform closely to alleviate pressure points and isolate motion quite effectively.
-The support core is made of organic latex, as well.
+The support core is made of organic Dunlop latex, as well.

 The Botanical Bliss models are quite durable and typically have lifespans of at least eight years.
 To ensure owner satisfaction for the entire product life, the mattress comes with a 25-year warranty that includes 10 years of nonprorated coverage.
 PlushBeds also offers a 100-night sleep trial, as well as the 100-night comfort exchange that allows customers to adjust their bed’s firmness by swapping out a single latex layer.

 Sleepers in every weight group (light, average, heavy)

 Finding a comfortable mattress can be a difficult undertaking for stomach sleepers, who experience more aches and pains than those who utilize other sleep positions.

 The Natural Escape latex hybrid from My Green Mattress features zoned pocketed coils, with higher-gauge coils at the head and foot of the bed, medium-gauge coils at the center, and lower-gauge coils around the perimeter.
 This configuration provides above-average support for those who sleep on their stomach.
 The mattress is also ‘Medium Firm’ (6), which will be firm enough for most stomach sleepers.